-4.1.2 | Head circumference
+3.1.2.
+Head circumference.
 Smaller head circumference can be associated with malnutrition and suboptimal brain development, especially during childhood.
 However, head circumference is not always included as an indicator of dietary intake on brain development in studies of high-risk children.
 Previous research has demonstrated associations between head circumference, rate of head growth, the environment, and developmental outcomes.
 Within a cohort of very low birth weight children (<1.5 kg at birth), those children with head circumference more than 2 SD below the reference population mean at 8 months showed greater neurologic impairment, and lower scores for receptive language, speech, verbal and performance intelligence quotient (IQ), academic achievement in reading, spelling, and math, and greater hyperactivity at 8 years compared to very low birth weight children with normal head circumference (Hack et al., 1991).
 Head growth over time may be an indicator of psychosocial or nutritional risk that can have underlying effects on child development.
 Impaired head growth and developmental problems may also have common causes.

-4.1.3 | High-risk populations and catch-up growth
+3.1.3.
+High-risk populations & catch-up growth.
 High-risk populations include those experiencing nutritional deprivation, socioeconomic hardship, and/or high levels of psychosocial stress.
-Anthropometry is particularly important to measure in highrisk populations as nutritional deficiencies and psychosocial stress, both of which are associated with restricted growth, are more prevalent in these populations (though both stunting and wasting also occur in low-risk, highly-resourced families).
+Anthropometry is particularly important to measure in high-risk populations as nutritional deficiencies and psychosocial stress, both of which are associated with restricted growth, are more prevalent in these populations (though both stunting and wasting also occur in low-risk, highly-resourced families).
 Children in specific contexts of stress, such as institutional care and foster care, often show growth delays in height/length, weight, and head circumference.
-Most of these children display remarkable catch-up growth in height/length and weight, but less so in head circumference, when their environments vastly improve (Van IJzendoorn, Bakermans-Kranenburg, & Juffer, 2007).
-Because of nutritional deficiencies and psychosocial risk for children in contexts such as institutional care or foster care, care providers must be aware that these needs must be addressed and that rapid catch-up growth may put children at risk for greater nutritional deficiencies such as iron deficiency if the specific nutrient intake is not sufficient to support the accelerated growth rate (Tooley, Makhoul, & Fisher, 2016).
+Most of these children display remarkable catch-up growth in height/length and weight, but less so in head circumference, when their environments vastly improve (Van IJzendoorn et al., 2007).
+Because of nutritional deficiencies and psychosocial risk for children in contexts such as institutional care or foster care, care providers must be aware that these needs must be addressed and that rapid catch-up growth may put children at risk for greater nutritional deficiencies such as iron deficiency if the specific nutrient intake is not sufficient to support the accelerated growth rate (Tooley et al., 2016).

 Catch-up growth is an important measure for both researchers and practitioners, as the degree of catch-up growth is associated with a number of developmental outcomes.
 Catch-up growth following growth restriction in infants may be more closely associated with neurodevelopment than size for age (Doom & Georgieff, 2016).
-A meta-analysis of data from low- and middle-income countries demonstrates robust associations between height/length and cognitive ability, with each additional unit of length-for-age z-score associated with a 0.24 SDs higher score for children ≤2 years old, and the strength of the association between height-for-age z-score and cognitive ability persisted to ages 5-11 years (Sudfeld et al., 2015).
-Infants discharged from the neonatal intensive care unit who had the poorest head growth from discharge to follow-up, and who were often more critically ill, show the highest risk for cognitive and motor delays at follow-up (Raghuram et al., 2017).
+A meta-analysis of data from low- and middle-income countries demonstrates robust associations between height/length and cognitive ability, with each additional unit of length-for-age z-score associated with a 0.24 SDs higher score for children ≤ 2 years old, and the strength of the association between height-for-age z-score and cognitive ability persisted to ages 5-11 years (Sudfeld et al., 2015).
+Infants discharge to follow-up, and who were often more critically ill, show the highest risk for cognitive and motor delays at follow-up (Raghuram et al., 2017).
 Thus, it is important in longitudinal studies of children to track weight, height/length, and head circumference over time to understand nutritional and anthropometric impacts on cognitive, behavioral, and socioemotional development.